alanhaugen/Programming-I/README.md

 I think I am very good at the basics.
 I have learnt new things about UML.

-I have also used played a bit with flex and bison for making calculators which does PEMDAS correctly.
+I have also played a bit with flex and bison for making calculators which does PEMDAS correctly.
 I want to look into recreating the Silicon Graphics program fsn, as seen in Jurrassic Park.

 I feel I need to learn more about UML and try to understand how such diagrams can be useful for programmers.